YumekaMengjiaLYU/jekyll-multilingual/_posts/2021-01-09-internship-reflections.markdown

 ### Lesson 7: Embrace Change

 It is certainly hard for me to leave my internship where I spent much time crimping, soldering, assembling, doing the most engineering-ish work.
 However, I am also aware now that I need to let go of certain identities to embrace new ones, like data science.
 Engineering is fun work: you get to get your hands dirty and have a sense of craftsmanship.
+And sometimes, multimeters, o-scopes, crimpers, pliers, solder, soldering station can seem to be your companions:)

 Still, sometimes, we just need to let go and begin some new adventures.